6.2 Managing children who are sick, infectious, or with

 kept away from draughts.

-- The child’s temperature is taken using a ‘fever scan’ kept near to the first aid box.
+- The child’s temperature is taken using a thermometer strip, kept in the first aid box.

 - Parents are asked to take their child to the doctor before returning them to the setting, the setting can

-refuse admittance to children who have a temperature, sickness and diarrhoea or a contagious infection or disease.
+refuse admittance to children who have a temperature, sickness and diarrhoea or a contagious infection or disease, or who seem very unwell on arrival.

-- After diarrhoea, parents are asked to keep children home for 48 hours or until a formed stool is passed.
+- After diarrhoea, parents are asked to keep children home for 48 hours, after the last episode and when a formed

 - A notice is displayed on the Parents Notice Board informing parents of this.